St. Mary's Episcopal Church, Wayne PA

 It takes a village to fill the various roles within our liturgy.
 From welcoming newcomers to assuring the comfort and safety of all congregants, from assisting with the processions and rituals of the Eucharist to manning the Livestream console, from sharing the words of scripture to leading us in the prayers of the people ... the lay ministry of ushers, acolytes, livestream and readers are among the many avenues to serve at St. Mary's.

-The caretakers and keepers of the physical components, garments, vessels and furniture used on the Altar every Sunday.
+The caretakers and keepers of the physical components, vestments, vessels and furniture used on the Altar every Sunday.
 A tireless rotation of volunteers maintain and prepare everything required for the proper presentation and celebration of an Episcopal Eucharist liturgy.

-Adult Christian Formation is currently held most Sundays at 9am in the Navajo Room.
+Adult Education sessions are currently held most Sundays at 9am in the Navajo Room.
 Topics are wide ranging and published every week in the eChimes and Service Bulletin.
 This ministry is often led by laypersons, a guest speaker or the rector.
-For more information please reach out to Erlis Wickersham.

-Held during the 10am service, usually led by Edith Helms our Children's minister.
+Held during the 10am service, usually led by Edith Helms our Children's chaplain.
 All are welcome to Children's Chapel, although there is a focus on children.
 Please follow the Cross during the singing of the Sequence Hymn which is before the Gospel.
 For roughly half an hour we joyfully learn about and praise our Creator and Savior through songs, games, stories and art.
 We return, again following the Cross, in time for Communion.

 Weekly summations of the topics to be covered in Chapel are published in eChimes.